elloo/p1xt-studies/README.md

 This repository is a record of all the code I've written to learn.

-I do reviews on the weekend, commenting and refactoring where needed.

 ### Resources
 #### JavaScript
 * [Watch and Code](https://watchandcode.com/)